 Courts I and II

 Mr. Shane Armstrong J.D. jarmstrong@ems-isd.net

 Conference Period: 1st period

-Tutoring Opportunities: Tuesday/Thursday 8:30am-9:00am and 4th Period Lunch (By appointment only)
+Tutoring Opportunities: 1st and 4th Period Lunch (By appointment only)

 Class Materials:

-• Spiral notebook

-- Pen/Pencil and Highlighter

-- Device with access to internet (If not, hard copies will be available)
+- Spiral notebook - Pen/Pencil and Highlighter - Laptop Device with access to the internet (Online textbooks may be provided) - Canvas will be used as a digital tool for submitting assignments and exams

 Access to Canvas and Office365 tools is available to students through our Single Sign-on Portal (SSO).
 Students receive their SSO login during enrollment.

 Course Description:

-Courts I and II is an overview of the federal and state court systems.
-The course identifies the roles of judicial officers and the trial processes from pretrial to sentencing and examines the types and rules of evidence.
-Emphasis is placed on constitutional laws for criminal procedures and students will discuss/define technical concepts and vocabulary associated with legal terminology.
-Students will identify and discuss employer expectations in classroom discussions, activities, and/or participation in our mock trials.
-In this class, students will demonstrate a working knowledge of case law, methods, and techniques in preparation for College and Law School.
+Courts I and II is an overview of the United States judicial system process which includes the following courses: Courts systems and practices and legal research/writing.
+These courses identify the roles of judicial officers and the trial stage processes from the pretrial, trial, and sentencing phases.
+The students will learn how to research relevant precedent case law and apply case law to form legal issues and arguments.
+Emphasis will be placed on constitutional laws for criminal procedures and students will discuss and define technical legal concepts and interpret the associated legal jargon to form a legal opinion and conclusion.
+Students will identify legal issues and scenarios in classroom discussions, activities, and/or participation in our mock trials.
+In this class, students will demonstrate a working knowledge of case law, methods, and research/writing techniques in preparation for Post-Secondary Education and Law School.

 Course Goals:

+Students who complete this course successfully will be able to:

-Student's learning objectives and goals will vary depending on the unit and topic throughout the course.
-The student will demonstrate professional standards/employability skills as required by their career path.
+Successfully demonstrate professional standards and employability skills as required by their career path.
 The student will demonstrate verbal, nonverbal, and written communication skills in creating, expressing, and interpreting information relevant to law.
-The student applies concepts of critical thinking and problem solving which will prepare them for analyzing and interpreting court cases and lawsuits.
+The student will be able to conduct legal research and writing techniques and apply the concepts learned to critically think and solve legal issues.
+These goals will prepare them for analyzing and interpreting court cases and lawsuits in order to prepare them for a legal career.

 Student Evaluation:

 The grading system for this course is as follows:

-- Grade averaged 60% Major 40% Minor - Major grades tests (including District Common Assessments, six weeks assessments, projects, final essays, research papers, presentations); minimum three per six weeks - Minor grades quizzes, daily assignments, journals; minimum four per six weeks - Semester exams will count 1/7 of the semester grade - A letter system (S, N, U) is used to report a student's conduct based on proper/responsive conduct and citizenship - Per Board Policy EIA (LOCAL), "The District shall permit a student who meets the criteria detailed in the grading guidelines a reasonable opportunity to redo an assignment or retake a test for which the student received a failing grade.
+• Grade averaged 60% Major 40% Minor (Advanced courses 70% Major 30% Minor)

+- Major grades tests (including District Common Assessments, six weeks assessments, projects, final essays, research papers, presentations); minimum three per six weeks - Minor grades quizzes, daily assignments, journals; minimum four per six weeks - Each six weeks will count as 1/3 of the semester grade. - A letter system (S, N, U) is used to report a student's conduct based on proper/responsive conduct and citizenship - Per Board Policy EIA (LOCAL), "The District shall permit a student who meets the criteria detailed in the grading guidelines a reasonable opportunity to redo an assignment or retake a test for which the student received a failing grade.
 This policy applies only to initial identified major grades and does not apply to daily assignments, quizzes, six-week test, and semester final examinations.
-Upon reteach and retest, the new test, project, etc. recorded will be a high score of 70%.
+Upon reteach and retest, the new test, project, etc. recorded will be a high score of 70%. - Official grades will be in Skyward only and can be accessed by students and parents through Family Access.

 Assignments, exams, expectations outside of the classroom: